Qubit02/BrainTrace/README.md

   D --> E["Graph View & Q&A (GraphRAG)"]
 ```

-1. Text Extraction & Tokenization:
+1. **Text Extraction & Tokenization**:
    Extract text from sources such as PDFs, text files, memos, Markdown, or DOCX, then split it into meaningful units (sentences, noun phrases, etc.).
 In short, convert reading-friendly sentences into analysis-ready segments.

    ```python
    # backend/routers/brain_graph.py (excerpt)